Highlights

 Murderers' Row

-What, so now you want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "The handsome top agent Matt dies a tragic death in his bath tub - the women mourn about the loss.
 However it's just faked for his latest top-secret mission: He shall find Dr. Solaris, inventor of the Helium laser beam, powerful enough to destroy a whole continent.
 It seems Dr. Solaris has been kidnapped by a criminal organization.
 The trace leads to the Cote D'Azur."

 'Murderers' Row' Release Dates